subh83/DOSL/README.md

     searchProblem () { goal_node = myNode(150,100); }

     // -----------------------------------------------------------
-    // The following functions are use by 'AStarProblem<nodeType,costType>' class to define graph structure and search parameters
+    // The following functions are use by 'AStarProblem<nodeType,costType>' class to define
+    //     graph structure and search parameters.

     /* Implementation of 'getSuccessors':
-        template <class nodeType, class costType> class AStarProblem { virtual void getSuccessors (NodeType &n, std::vector<NodeType>* const s, std::vector<CostType>* const c); }
+         template <class nodeType, class costType> class AStarProblem {
+             virtual void getSuccessors
+                 (NodeType& n, std::vector<NodeType>* const s, std::vector<CostType>* const s);
+         }
-       Takes in a vertex, n, and returns its neighbors/successors, s, and the costs/distances of the edges, c. */
+       Description: Takes in a vertex, n, and returns its neighbors/successors, s, and the costs/distances of the edges, c.
+This defines graph connectivity. */

     void getSuccessors (myNode &n, std::vector<myNode>* s, std::vector<double>* c) {
         // This function should account for obstacles, constraints and size of environment.